 This workshop is held at the Sigma Xi facility in RTP.
 Participants staying the whole day are expected to bring a packed lunch.
 There are no microwaves available for workshop participant use.
 Pick up is at 4:00pm.
 Participants that remain after 4:20pm will be charged a $25 dollar fee that will be added to the cost of the workshop.
 ALL participants must be picked up by 5:00pm when the Sigma Xi facility closes.

 Facilities and equipment: All activities take place at the Sigma Xi offices.
-When appropriate for the topic, participants use high-speed laptop computers connected directly to the Internet.
+When appropriate for the topic, participants use high-speed laptop computers.

 Participants will work both in teams and individually in a supervised, highly interactive, hands-on learning environment.

 Prerequisites: Participants should be 6th to 9th graders (or the homeschool equivalent); younger or older students who are interested may also be considered.
 Most topics only require the knowledge of very basic arithmetic, yet lead to more advanced math.
 Students should have the desire to participate in the course and to explore mathematics.